Overview

 Pay Rates

-The hourly pay rates are set by the Office of Student Employment (OSE) and are based on the skill-level set and responsibilities required in the position.
-Supervisors may recommend a pay rate using the Pay Rate Selection Form.
-The minimum hourly pay rates are $15 per hour.
+The hourly pay rates are set by the Office of Student Employment (OSE) and are based on the skill level set and responsibilities required in the position.
+Managers may recommend a pay rate using appropriate Job Categories.
+All pay rates must be at least the applicable government minimum wage rate for that state and region.

 Work Schedule